-Wildfires have burned more than 2.5 million acres in California this summer, destroying hundreds of homes and displacing thousands of residents.
+Wildfires have burned nearly 4 million acres in California this summer, destroying hundreds of homes and displacing thousands of residents.
 So far, 2020 is shaping up to be the worst fire season in our state's history.

-Because fire danger is so high, and resources are already spread thin, the U.S. Forest Service has issued an unprecedented mandate closing all National Forest land in California to ALL public use, at least through September 21.
+Because fire danger is so high, and resources are already spread thin, the U.S. Forest Service has issued an unprecedented mandate closing all National Forest land in California to ALL public use, at least through October 1, when it will be reevaluated on a daily basis.

 Many popular local trails are on Cleveland National Forest land in the Santa Ana Mountains, including Blackstar, Maple Springs, Main Divide, Harding Truck Trail, The Luge, Joplin, San Juan, and others.
 This also includes bike parks in the region, including Mammoth and Snow Summit.